 The reported LOGISMOS framework provides robust and accurate segmentation of the knee joint bone and cartilage surfaces of the femur, tibia, and patella.
 As a general segmentation tool, the developed framework can be applied to a broad range of multi-object multi-surface segmentation problems.

 Following the LOGISMOS-based cartilage segmentation, a fully automated meniscus segmentation system was build using pattern recognition technique.
 The leave-one-out test for the nine training images showed very good mean DSC 0.80+-0.04.
 The signed and unsigned surface positioning error when compared to manually-traced independent standard in the 60 randomly selected 3D MR image datasets is 0.65+-0.20 and 0.68+-0.20 mm respectively.

 Copyright 2010 Yin Yin

 Yin, Yin.
-"Multi-surface, multi-object optimal image segmentation: application in 3D knee joint imaged by MR." dissertation, University of Iowa, 2010.
+"Multi-surface, multi-object optimal image segmentation: application in 3D knee joint imaged by MR." PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.